agormp/phylotreelib/README.md

 ### Constructing Tree objects

-Tree objects can be constructed either directly (using one of the 4 alternative constructors), or the can be retrieved from Treefile objects by iteration.
+Tree objects can be constructed either directly (using one of several possible alternative constructors), or they can be retrieved from Treefile objects by iteration.

 #### Getting Tree objects from a treefile (NEXUS or Newick format)